 Even as it is, that article is an enormous time investment I'm still not sure I actually can afford to make, but who else is gonna do it?
 There is some great academic and semi-academic work done on the history of video games, but it's much, much to few and far between to really branch out into all relevant subjects, so the area is still totally dependent on the work of crazy nerds with the crave to spend all their free time to get trivial(?) facts straight.

 The Birth of the JRPG

-Another important chapter in Wizardry's history is the impact it had on Japan, where the series is still continued regularly, while it has been long been abandoned in the West.
-Officially, however, the original game hasn't been released there before 1985, when ASCII started to port the series to all the major Japanese computers.
+Another important chapter in Wizardry' history is the impact it had in Japan, where the series is still continued regularly, while it has been long been abandoned in the West.
+Officially, however, the original game hasn't been released there until 1985, when ASCII started to port the series to all the major Japanese computers.
 The same goes for Ultima, brought by Starcraft (oddly, it seems that the series started there with Ultima II and III, the first game doesn't show up in any release lists before 1988).
-Released more than a year earlier, in January 1984, there was The Black Onyx.
+Published more than a year earlier, in January 1984, there was The Black Onyx.
 Programmed by Henk Rogers, it channeled the Wizardry school of Western RPGs and became a huge hit on Japanese home computers.
-Did the Japanese learn about RPG originally through the The Black Onyx filter?
+Did the Japanese learn about computer RPGs originally through the Black Onyx filter?